hinojosaad/BCNNO2/README.md

 The repository contains the following files

 - AIR_BCN.pdf: A paper with a complete description, analysis and results from the project
+- presentacion.pdf: The slides the talk that I gave for presenting the project (in Spanish)
 - NO2E43.ipynb, PM10E43.ipynb: Python notebooks with the code of the project that was developed wyth Python
 - NO2R.pdf, PM10R.pdf: Pdfs (originally R notebook) with the code of the project that was developed with R
 - NO2E43PR.ipynb, PM10E43PR.ipynb: Python notebooks with the code used to extract the analyzed data from the pollution concentration registers avaiable at the Barcelona Open Data webpage